hlship/speaker-karaoke/README.md

   * `dokku config:set --no-restart skweb DOKKU_LETSENCRYPT_EMAIL=h@lewisship.net`

-  * `dokku letsencrypt skweb` --  generate an initial certificate and reconfigure nginx to use it
+  * `dokku letsencrypt:enable skweb` --  generate an initial certificate and reconfigure nginx to use it

   * `dokku letsencrypt:cron-job --add`  -- ensure that the certificate is renewed periodically